LoyolaChicagoBooks/introcs-csharp/rst/ifelse.rst

 Scope With Compound Statements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The section on local scope referred to function and method bodies,
+The section :ref:`Local-Scope` referred to function  bodies,
-which happen to be enclosed in braces, making a compound statement.
+which happen to be enclosed in braces, making the function body a *compound statement*.
-If fact braces limit the scope of things declared inside,
+In fact variables declared inside *any* compound statement have their scope restricted
-*wherever* they appear.
+in inside that compound statement.

 As a result the following code makes no sense::